3.3.1 Heat pumps

 In an air source heat pump, the heat that is drawn from the external environment is taken immediately from the outside air, cooling it in the process.
 In a ground source heat pump, the same process takes place but by cooling the ground (by only a degree or two) so that heat flows down into it from the air over a large area and a long time period.

 A heating system using a heat pump is likely to include fans and pumps and may require top-up direct electric heating in mid-winter.
-A more accurate measure of the overall performance is thus the system performance factor (SPF).
+A more accurate measure of the overall performance is thus the seasonal or system performance factor (SPF).
 This is the ratio of the annual heat produced by the heating system to the electricity consumed.
 Measured SPF values in the UK have ranged from 2.2 to 4.0, with ground source heat pumps performing better than air source ones (EST, 2013).
 Put simply:

 - Useful heating energy produced = electricity consumed × SPF